syncfusion-content/xamarin-docs/Xamarin/SfBackdropPage/RevealingHeight-Customization.md

 ## Set reveal height of front layer

-Height of revealing back layer can be limited by setting the [`RevealedHeight`](https://help.syncfusion.com/cr/xamarin/Syncfusion.SfBackdrop.XForms~Syncfusion.XForms.Backdrop.SfBackdropPage~BackLayerRevealOption.html) property.
+The revealing of back layer can be enabled by setting the [`IsBackLayerRevealed`](https://help.syncfusion.com/cr/xamarin/Syncfusion.SfBackdrop.XForms~Syncfusion.XForms.Backdrop.SfBackdropPage~IsBackLayerRevealed.html) property to true.To know more about this,refer the [link](https://help.syncfusion.com/xamarin/sfbackdroppage/getting-started?cs-save-lang=1&cs-lang=csharp#reveal-and-conceal-the-back-layer).

 {% tabs %}